marcellogalhardo/staccato/README.md

 A lightweight state management library for Compose Multiplatform.

+> The term staccato (pronounced "stuh-caw-toe") means detached, or separated, notes .
+Staccato notes have space, or silence, between them.
+There are different degrees of staccato notes.

 **This project is currently experimental and the API subject to breaking changes without notice.**

 ## Download